mpkrass7/m_pkfire/content/post/2025-09-12-conformal-inference/index.md

 With minimal extra effort we have a model recorded and registered in the Unity Catalog.
 Let's verify that it is logged correctly by pulling predictions from it.
-I'll install uv first to make the package downloading really fast.
-Fair warning, this step might take a little while.
+I'll install uv first to make the package downloading faster.
+Fair warning, this step still takes a while.
 I would not be mad if you skipped it.

 ```python